Honestpuck/scriptorium/README.md

 You will also be prompted for the 4th to 11th parameters if you don't specify zero.
 When you _are_ prompted for parameters entering a blank will stop the process.

+By default it will do a commit but not a push.

 If you allow a commit and don't specify a commit message it will be the name of the new file.

 ### `commit`